geco-bern/rsofun/cran-comments.md

 Dear CRAN team,

-This is the re-submission of the {rsofun} package.
-We have removed non-default lower bound specification in derived type, in order to fix the compilation issues that appeared in the Debian check.
+This is the re-submission of the {rsofun} package v4.4.1.

+In order to correct the compilation errors that ocurred in the CRAN checks, we have:
-We were not able to reproduce the error shown by Prof. Ligges but have tried to solve the issue anyways, and our checks pass cleanly.
-If other issues arise or this one is still present, we would need to be provided with the configuration of the machine used to run the checks on CRAN's end.
-This way, we could reproduce the error and see if our changes get rid of it.
+- Removed non-default lower bound specification in derived type objects.
+- Included the -fc-prototypes-external flag for flang compilers, as suggested by Prof. Ligges.
+- Consulted with the R-dev-pkg mailing list and used other packages as example, creating configure and Makevars.win files to avoid compilation issues.

+Our tests pass cleanly and hope that we have not missed anything that the CRAN checks would capture.

+Thank you for your time and support.

 ---